 Evaluation should be designed as part of the product, not as a one-time QA spreadsheet.

-Golden query set
+Golden query and source registry

 Where it helps